 Their adversaries [the gods] are very wary in defending their position somewhere in the heights of the unseen, maintaining with all their force that true reality consists in certain intelligible and bodiless forms.
 In the clash of argument they shatter and pulverize those bodies which their opponents wield, and what those others allege to be true reality they call, not real being, but a sort of moving process of becoming.
 On this issue an interminable battle is always going on between the two camps. (…)

 This war is never-ending (“always going on”, as Plato notes) since no one of these powers can ever defeat its rivals: they are all equally fundamental, equally original and equally powerful.
 Such equality is the condition of the powers persisting in Being as a plurality since, if there were any difference in their power, Being would ultimately be singular.
 Its weaker forms would not be able to hold out forever against the stronger.
-(Or, inversely, if they were able to hold out forever, they would not be weaker.)
+(Or, inversely, when they are able to hold out forever, they cannot be weaker.)
 Further, ontological plurality (hence ontological equality) is the condition of the difference between Being and beings as its ground: beings can be different from Being and yet remain in Being exactly and only because plural Being is different in and from itself.
-Absent such differentiating-uniting power in Being itself, beings could not come to be.
-On Take Today 22, McLuhan expresses this notion as “the fact that dialogue as a process of creating the new came before”.
+Absent such differentiating-uniting power in Being itself, beings could not come to be nor maintain themselves in being.
+Deeper than them is the gigantic power to be in difference.
+Take Today 22 expresses this notion as “the fact that dialogue as a process of creating the new came before”.

 The three ontologies envisioned by Plato (each original and originating) are materialism (aka only what can be touched is real aka the giants), idealism (only what can be conceived is real aka the gods) and both of these together (as held by the childish philosopher or philosophical child).
-The third is necessary if Being is plural.
+The third is necessary if Being is plural (and not just a lifeless One).
 But the first and second are equally necessary if the third is their combination or “dialogue”.

-McLuhan’s project was a reprise of these points aka (in Whitehead’s phrase) “a series of footnotes to Plato”.
+McLuhan’s project in one sense was to reprise these points aka (in Whitehead’s phrase) to mount, yet again, “a series of footnotes to Plato”.

 Here he submits that Being is plural, that it entails contesting “universal forms of experience” and that this contest of “universal forms” is synchronic and “now”: